-- Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
+- Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 2–3 days.
 Baked cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature, if desired, before serving.
 Unbaked cookie dough balls (before rolling in sugar) will freeze well for up to 3 months.
-Let sit at room temperature for 30 minutes, pre-heat the oven, then roll in granulated sugar.
+Let sit at room temperature for 30 minutes, preheat the oven, then roll in granulated sugar.
 Bake as directed.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.

 These are the must-do for Christmas.
 In our annual rotation now.

 I’m a little frustrated that I can’t think of another cookie that I want to bake right now, but I’ve come to accept that I am but it’s humble servant.